Gundelia: Fodder

 Fully grown foliage is used to feed livestock in spite of the spines, both fresh (in Syria and Palestine) and dry (in Kurdistan and Iran).

 Culture

 Some Bible scholars think that the tumbleweed that is spoken of in Psalm 83, verse 14 "Make them like tumbleweed, O my God, like galgal before the wind" is Gundelia.
 Akkub, the biblical name for this species, is already mentioned in the Babylonian Talmud.

-In Palestine

-Some Palestinian Arabs consider the foraging of Akoub to be part of their cultural heritage.
+On the 21st century, Some Palestinian Arabs consider the foraging of Akoub to be part of their cultural heritage.
 The plant is continually foraged despite a ban on harvesting the plant in the wilderness by authorities, punishable by arrests or fines; the Israel Nature and Parks Authority states that the ban is part of a wildlife conservation effort.

 Later, the ban was eased to allow foraging for personal use.

 Despite the plant itself not being classified as threatened, its presence in the wild is threatened by several factors, including land clearance and overexploitation.

+In the kitchens of Jews from Tiberias and Safed, some preserve the custom of using akov, including by skewering meatballs on its pointed, fleshy stems and adding it to fish dishes from the Sea of Galilee.